petershin/liferay-learn/docs/dxp/latest/en/site-building/creating-pages/page-settings/updating-page-permissions.md

 !!! important
     This feature is currently behind a release feature flag (LPS-196847).
 Read [Release Feature Flags](../../../system-administration/configuring-liferay/feature-flags.md#release-feature-flags) for more information.

-To select multiple pages and set their permissions at once,

 1. Open the *Site Menu* (![Site Menu](../../../images/icon-product-menu.png)) and navigate to *Site Builder* &rarr; *Pages*.

 1. Select the checkbox next to the pages you want to configure.